thechinedu/prisma-prime/README.md

-# Prismr
+# Prisma Prime

 Schema definition for Prisma in JavaScript/TypeScript.
-Prismr allows you to programmatically generate your Prisma schema using TypeScript or JavaScript.
+Prisma Prime allows you to programmatically generate your Prisma schema using TypeScript or JavaScript.

 ## Status